clemenko/fedsummit_19/readme.md

 1. Navigate to the `ci`/`summit19_build` repository.
 Click `Promotions` and click "eye" on the right of the policy that was created from the scripts in a earlier task.
   ![create](img/review_policy.jpg)

-    Notice there are a lot of options for Criterias for triggerin promotions.
+    Notice there are a lot of options for Criteria for triggering promotions.
 This allows for a lot of customization.
 When we push any image to `ci`/`summit19_build` it will get scanned.
 Based on that scan report we could see the image moved to `ci`/`summit19`.
 Lets push a few images to see if it worked.

 ## Task 5 - Pull / Tag / Push Docker Image